2rius/dart-transformer/README.md

 - 🔧 Configurable output paths and transformers
 - 🎨 Smart type mapping from PHP to Dart
 - ⚡ Artisan command for easy transformation
+- 🔗 Consolidated output - transform ALL classes to a single file
+- 🧠 Automatic dependency resolution between classes
+- 📁 Auto-discovery of transformable classes from configured paths

 ## Installation